By: Grey Larsen

 If you are a beginner, gaining these skills may seem daunting to you,

-but in time and with practice, such coordination and dexterity
+but I assure you, in time and with practice, such coordination and dexterity

 will become second nature.
 If you are an intermediate player, you may wish